sentinelsat/sentinelsat/README.rst

 If you don't specify the start and end dates, it will query in the last 24 hours.

-Beyond area and date parameters, you can use any search keywords accepted by the SciHub API, example:
+Beyond area and date parameters, you can use any search keywords accepted by the SciHub API, for example:

 .. code-block:: python